Canadiens–Maple Leafs rivalry: History

 During the NHL's first 25 seasons, Montreal and Toronto had played in only two playoff series, during the 1918 NHL championship, and the 1925 NHL championship.
 The 1918 series saw Toronto win the first game of the series 7–3, and the Canadiens winning the second game of the series 4–3; with Canadiens' Harry Meeking scoring a hat trick during that game.
 Toronto advanced to win the 1918 Stanley Cup Final, as the two-game NHL championship series was determined by total goals scored.

 The Canadiens won the second playoff series played between the two clubs, with the Canadiens outscoring the St. Patricks 5–2.
 Both series consist of two games, where the winner was determined by the total goals scored.
 The champions from both NHL championship series advanced to the Stanley Cup Final; which until 1926, operated as a championship series between top-tier professional hockey leagues in North America.

 A game between the Canadiens and Maple Leafs in March 1938.

 After the Montreal Maroons folded in 1938, the Canadiens and Maple Leafs remained the league's only remaining Canadian teams from 1938 to 1970; enabling both teams to accrue a number of fans across Canada as the only two NHL teams in the country.

 Original Six era (1942–1967)

+1951 Quaker Oats card of in-action shot of Montreal versus Toronto Maple Leafs; the players depicted from left to right: Floyd Curry, Gus Mortson, Al Rollins (goaltender), Dollard St. Laurent, and Bill Juzda.